apache/kyuubi/docs/client/kerberized_kyuubi.md

 - `${user.home}` and `${user.name}` are JVM system properties.
 - `${user.home}` should be replaced with `${user.dir}` if `${user.home}` is null.

+The ticket cache type may vary when created by Kerberos client on different OS platform.
+While JVM can only read ticket cache stored as a file.
-Put the ticket cache file in one of the above locations.
+Ensure your ticket cache is stored as a file and put it in one of the above locations.

 ## Ensure core-site.xml Exists in Classpath
 Like hadoop clients, `hadoop.security.authentication` should be set to `KERBEROS` in `core-site.xml`